Details on the the US State Department travel restrictions to North Korea. Updated 06 February 2019.

 Update: As of 1 September 2018 the United States State Department has renewed travel restrictions on the use of American passports for travel in the North Korea (DPRK) without special validation for another year.

-Unfortunately, Koryo Tours will not take those traveling on US passports to the Democratic People’s Republic of Korea (‘DPRK’ or ‘North Korea’) in accordance with the US State Department restrictions, effective September 1, 2017 and renewed September 1, 2018, which invalidate US passports for travel to the DPRK without special validation.
+Unfortunately, Koryo Tours will not take those traveling on US passports to the Democratic People’s Republic of Korea (‘DPRK’ or ‘North Korea’) in accordance with the US State Department restrictions, effective September 1, 2017 (renewed September 1, 2018 and August 19, 2019), which invalidate US passports for travel to the DPRK without special validation.

 The US State Department may grant on-time-use special validations for the following activities: